darksonic300/Python_BuyerBot/README.md

 # Introduction

 This is my first Python real project.
-It's a bot that simply opens N instances of the Brave browser to a linked item on Amazon and buys it automatically.
+It's a bot that uses Selenium and Webdrivers open N instances of the Brave browser to a linked item on Amazon and buys it automatically.
 If a user is not logged in, it will automatically fill the credentials and buy the item.

 # How it works